 The Peoples Poetry Festival began in 2015, through the collaboration of Texas A&M-Corpus Christi and Del Mar College.
 This annual poetry festival brings together poets from the local area, regionally, state wide, and beyond.

 The 2023 People’s Poetry Fest will be held in person with some events available for viewing online.
-Please check back closer to the event for updated information.
+Scroll down for full details about each panel.

 Friday10:00 AM – 5:00 PM